rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 The parallelisation strategy is often based on the underlying problem the algorithm is dealing with.
-For example in materials science, it makes sense to decompose the data into domains by splitting the physical volume of the material.
+For example, in materials science it makes sense to decompose the data into domains by splitting the physical volume of the material.